AlexAlvarez092/SN-Update-Set-Collision-Detection-Tool/README.md

 This small utility allows ServiceNow developers to detect collision between update set before moving them to the upper-level environment.
 Additionally, it is also possible to analyse a specific developing element such as a business rule, script include, etc.

+**Disclaimer** The utility relies on the release date attribute of an update set to identify which ones are already deployed to next environment.
+You can either manually set the release data every time you commit the update set to next environment or check out [this other application](https://github.com/AlexAlvarez092/SN-Update-Set-Release-Date) which automates that job.

 Features included:

 - Toggle on/off property allowing to disable the feature in the production environment.